HIV and ageing

 Does HIV affect ageing?
 Does ageing affect HIV?

-Now that effective treatment is available, many people living with HIV are living long and healthy lives.
-In fact, with the right treatment and care, you can expect to have a more or less normal life expectancy with HIV.
+Now that effective treatment is available, many people living with HIV are living long and fulfilling lives.
+In fact, with the right treatment and care, you can expect to have a more or less usual life expectancy with HIV.

 Even with treatment, people living with HIV can’t avoid the normal effects of ageing.
-But there are many things you can do to look after yourself and stay healthy into old age.
+There are many things you can do to look after yourself and stay healthy into old age.

-There is evidence that older people living with HIV have a greater risk of developing certain age-related illnesses, for instance type two diabetes, osteoporosis, and memory problems.
+There is evidence that older people living with HIV have a greater risk of developing certain age-related illnesses, for instance type 2 diabetes, osteoporosis, and memory problems.

 If you’ve been newly diagnosed with HIV later in life, it’s important to start antiretroviral treatment (ART) as soon as possible to avoid developing age-related health problems.